En Route To Iowa: Jaycee Bryant Is “Jaycee Park”

 He had reached out to his uncle for guidance since he didn’t have another father-figure around, but he says that “most black families don’t talk about money or saving money” due to an unspoken “black jealousy” that permeates through even the closest of ties.

-With the undying work ethic Mr. Sykes had set as an example, Bryant’s toolkit was set and ready to be taught to children of his own eight years after he was finished thawing out post-parking cars.
+With the undying work ethic Mr. Sykes had set as an example, Bryant’s toolkit was set and ready to be passed down to children of his own eight years after he was finished thawing out post-parking cars.

 School was expensive, and it called for consistent haircuts and polished attire.